John-arson/john-web/versions/releases/README_release.md

-add .zip to the file name and uncompress, then open index.html in your browser
+add .zip to the file name and extract, then open index.html in your browser